 Gender bias is often not intentional and can occur in any of the processes involved in describing, analysing and evaluating jobs.
 Most commonly, gender bias in job evaluation occurs when assumptions are made about the nature and value of work in jobs that are mainly done by women or mainly done by men.

-An equitable job evaluation system addresses aspects of job evaluation that have been found to give rise to gender bias.
+An equitable job evaluation system or tool address the aspects of job evaluation that have been found to give rise to gender bias.
 It is designed to capture all relevant information about jobs to minimise gender bias.
 This includes identifying, assessing, and measuring (putting a value on) skills, knowledge, responsibility and working conditions that are factors in a job, but may have been overvalued.